With 30 years of cooking experience, beginning in his grandmother’s kitchen, Naples-native Giulio Adriani is redefining Neapolitan pizza in America.

 In 2013, Giulio became the first pizzamaker to open an authentic Neapolitan Kosher pizzeria, "Pizza da Solo", located inside the Sony Building Atrium in the heart of Midtown.
 His opening revolutionized the Kosher pizza world, setting a new standard of quality, while attracting media and food lovers, especially of the Jewish Community, that line up every day to taste one of his delicacies.

 In 2014, Giulio joined forces with Max Crespo and his innovative food truck company, “Neapolitan Express,” to help with the expansion of the concept.
-Neapolitan Express opened the first pizzeria on Wall Street in 2015 and its fleet now consists of 25 food trucks.
+Neapolitan Express opened the first pizzeria on Wall Street in 2015 (where the volume of operations is close to 1000 pizzas per day) and its fleet now consists of 25 food trucks.
 Neapolitan express is an eco-friendly Neapolitan Pizza Concept that uses alternative fuel to power the trucks and innovative electric ovens that reproduce exactly the characteristics of the classic wood fired pizza ovens generating zero carbon emissions.

-In 2015, Giulio left Forcella and opened the first and only NYC Pizza Speakeasy, “SRO,” a hidden gem located inside the restaurant GIA.
+In 2015, Giulio opened the first and only NYC Pizza Speakeasy, “SRO,” a hidden gem located inside the restaurant GIA.
 SRO immediately had great reviews and demonstrated, again, the creative mind of the chef/entrepreneur.

 In June of 2016, Giulio became a Guinness World Records holder for the World’s Longest Pizza, previously held by the Italians.
 Giulio collaborated with other pizzaiolos in Fontana, California to create a pizza that stretched a record-breaking 1.3 miles.